The Great Rancinan Unveils his Masterpieces in London

 The issues we face are serious but we can go thru life by having some sense of humour.
 Wonderful World, Batman and even his not yet revealed photograph depicting look-alikes – James Dean, Andy Warhol, Marilyn Monroe and Elvis all lying dead in an automobile, all suggest that maybe even if we know the truth about our own self-inflicted doom, we can still have a laugh.

-With portraits, life-size photographs on the Metamorphoses series, Wonderful World, etc.,* Rancinan in London* is one of Opera Gallery‘s best exhibits this year.
+With portraits, life-size photographs from the Metamorphoses series, Wonderful World, etc., Rancinan in London is one of Opera Gallery's best exhibits this year.
 Open until October 2.